 But you're right.

-Yeah, I'm I mean, um, it seems to me that you're looking at a situation where um, and I want to emphasize this for our audience.
+Yeah, I mean, it seems to me that you're looking at a situation where, and I want to emphasize this for our audience, we have never seen the electorate we're going to see this year.

-Uh, and all these things come in a swirling process uh of suggesting somewhere between a really, really close race and a Trump blowout.
+And all these things come in a swirling process of suggesting somewhere between a really, really close race and a Trump blowout.

-And we're not going to know till we start seeing precincts come in.
+And we're not going to know until we start seeing precincts come in.

 Yeah.

-It's uh you know, one of the things, how did you know back in ninety-four that you were going to win and you told me weeks in advance?
+You know, one of the things, how did you know back in 94 that you were going to win?

-Now Republicans hadn't been in power in in forty years, and that's a pretty bold prediction.
+Now, Republicans hadn't been in power in 40 years, and that's a pretty bold prediction.

 How did you know?

-When when you when you're f competing for the House, you had four hundred and thirty-five separate unique races.
+When you're competing for the House, you have 435 separate unique races.

-I had the enormous advantage of having Joe Gaylord, who is one of the best uh political analysts I've ever worked with and and who was really my partner in designing the whole thing.
+I had the enormous advantage of having Joe Gaylord, who is one of the best political analysts I've ever worked with and who was really my partner in designing the whole thing.

-And uh I remember on September 17th, we were leaving on a trip to raise money and had our planning team with us, uh including Dan Meyer, who then was my chief of staff.
+And I remember on September 17th, we were leaving on a trip to raise money and had our planning team with us, including Dan Meyer, who then was my chief of staff.

-I said, Okay, are we planning for speaker or are we planning for m minority leader?
+I said, okay, are we planning for Speaker or are we planning for minority leader?

-And Calar had said, well, you better be planning for speaker because you're gonna be.
+And Kaylord said, well, you better be planning for Speaker because you're going to be.

-Remember, we had not been in power in forty years.
+Remember, we had not been in power in 40 years.

 And so Meyer says, we're not doing another thing until you walk us through that.

-So Gaylord from memory started in Maine, covered four hundred and thirty-five congressional districts by memory, and he was off by one.
+So Gaylord, from memory, started in Maine, covered 435 congressional districts by memory, and he was off by one.

 We've never quite let him live that down.

-Um but but the but the difference is when you go house race by house race in an off-year, remember this is there's no presidential overlap.
+But the difference is when you go house race by house race in an off-year, remember, there's no presidential overlay.

 This is an off-year election.

-You can get a pretty good grip if if you're if you see the momentum coming your way, and if you know who the candidates are.
+You can get a pretty good grip if you see the momentum coming your way and if you know who the candidates are.

 One of the things I admire about what Trump did in the last two weeks is he went to Michigan.